-All Partnership full-time and part-time permanent salaried employees who are covered under the Virginia Retirement System (VRS) hired on or after January 1, 1999 are automatically covered by the Disability Insurance Program (VSDP) upon employment.
-The Disability Insurance Program also covers state employees hired before January 1, 1999 who elected to transfer to VSDP rather than retain their eligibility to be considered for disability retirement.
+General Information about the VRS Disability Insurance Program employees hired before January 1, 1999 who elected to transfer to VSDP rather than retain their eligibility to be considered for disability retirement.
 This plan is administered by the Virginia Retirement System (the System), along with pensions and other OPEB plans, for public employer groups in the Commonwealth of Virginia.